loadx/WooCommerce-API-Extender/README.md

 WooCommerce-API-Extender
 ========================

 ## Overview
-This plugin is not to replace the core API functionality but to extend it out further based on our requirements, so far.
+This plugin adds support for WooCommerce to lookup customers in the API using their email address.

+In WooCommerce version 2.2 [this feature will be shipped](https://github.com/woothemes/woocommerce/pull/4847) and the plugin merely enables this for use now in WooCommerce >= 2.1.
+There is also support in this plugin to notify you when you can safely remove it.

 ## Documentation
 See https://help.extensionworks.com/hc/communities/public/topics/200117313-WooCommerce-API-Extender for detailed documentation.